-To reduce the spread of all diseases in our facility, certain measures such as hand washing, cough/sneeze etiquette, keeping the environment clean, enhanced cleaning and sanitizing of all toys, materials, high touch areas twice a day, low touch areas once a day and advising parents to keep their child at home when ill are being practiced.
+To reduce the spread of all diseases in our facility, certain measures such as hand washing, cough/sneeze etiquette, keeping the environment clean, enhanced cleaning and sanitizing of all toys, materials, high touch areas once a day at a minimum or more if required, low touch areas once a day and advising parents to keep their child at home when ill are being practiced.

 Parent are informed by email and by phone call if a child shows signs of illness.
 The child is excluded and taken to the outbreak/sick room with an Educator.
 The supervisor informs the parent to come pick up the child.
-The Educator documents the signs of ill health on a form and its tracked.
-Daily monitoring and observation of all children on their wellbeing.
+The Educator documents the signs of ill health on a form and it is tracked.
+Daily monitoring and observation of all children on their well-being.